What is the Clean Heat Market Mechanism (CHMM)?

 As highlighted in a GOV.UK article on the National Energy System Operator and a GB Energy policy paper, these efforts could lower heating and electricity costs on the whole while possibly reducing fuel poverty over time.

-See also Combi Boiler Costs UK Guide
+See also Oil Boiler Grants UK - Eligibility Criteria

 However, the boiler tax will likely add to consumer stresses alongside other pressures.
 This is with Statista reporting that gas prices will still be higher in 2024 than at any time from July 2016 to April 2021, while the cost of living crisis continues to affect millions of UK households.